 New arrival! coming soon!

-This very rare and original, numbers matching 1970 Ford Mustang Boss 302 4 spd in the stunning looking Grabber orange color with black de luxe interior which also is equipped with many special factory options.
-This migh well be a one of handfull ever produced Boss 302's.
+This rare and original, 1970 Ford Mustang Boss 302 4 spd V code ! in the stunning looking Calypso coral red paint color with black de luxe interior and it's equipped with many special factory options.
+One of the best Mustangs we have ever layed our eyes on for sure.

 In 1970 the Boss 302 became legendary because it won Ford the Trans am racing series with drivers Parnelli Jones and George Folmer at the helm.
 They called it The Boss and for two short years it ruled the muscle car scene in the US, establishing itself as one of the greatest road and race cars of the era togheter with the other T/A legends like the Plymouth's Cuda AAR, Chevy's Camaro Z28 and Dodge's Challenger T/A and than some.
 It’s one of the most collectible muscle cars worldwide and a car with some real succesfull racing pedigree.

 In the 1960s US street lingo, if something was ‘boss’ it was cool, tough, the best.
 And the 1969 Boss 302 Mustang wore its badge with pride.
 It launched just four and a half years after the first Mustang was revealed to critical acclaim and record sales.
 Yearly updates to keep Mustang fresh in the face of tough new challengers from General Motors and Chrysler (particularly the Camaro) resulted in the once lean and pretty ’Stang muscling up, both in body shape and under-bonnet brawn, and the 1969-70 Boss models were the zenith of Mustang styling.